-We know that having your appraisal can be stressful, worrying and one of the most difficult things to prepare for as an assistant.
-The lack of support available to assistants at all stages in their career is astounding so to help you have great end of year review here are some top tips from The Assistant Room team.
+We know that having your appraisal can be stressful, worrying and one of the most difficult things to prepare for as a Personal Assistant, Executive Assistant or Business Support Professional at any stage of their career.
+The lack of support available to assistants on this matter is astounding so to help you have great end of year review, here are some top tips from The Assistant Room team.

 For me it is all about focusing on the impact that I have had and being able to demonstrate how my efforts have contributed towards the company’s mission and my Executives achieving their objectives.
 It can be all too easy to get caught up in the detail and belittle the actions taken, by asking myself “So What?” helps me to focus on the impact that I have made.
 Even reversing that and thinking, “What would have happened if I wasn’t here?” can really help understand the impact I have had.
 Also, by having a good grasp on what my Executives priorities are, aids my ability to demonstrate the impact I’ve had on areas that are important to them.